 One of the biggest challenges product managers face is including the entire organization in product planning while avoiding a phenomenon we often call “design by committee.”

 But the opposite is not much better.
-If you completely dismiss all the feedback you receive, you’ll face a whole other set of challenges.
-First, dismissing feedback about the product is a great way to develop a product that fails to serve market needs.
-And as a secondary result, you’ll probably end up with a group of very unhappy people who are unwilling to share their candid feedback later.
+If you dismiss all the feedback you receive, you’ll face a whole other set of challenges.
+First, ignoring feedback about the product is a great way to develop a product that fails to serve market needs.
+And as a secondary result, you’ll probably end up with a group of miserable people who are unwilling to share their candid feedback later.
 This is what happens if you build a product in a vacuum.